Jianjialong

 Jianjialong (简家陇镇) is a town in Shaodong, Hunan, China.
 As of the 2017 census it had a population of 40,337 and an area of 130.38 km2.
 The town is bordered to the north by Huochangping Town, to the east by Yejiping Town, to the south by Qidong County, and to the west by Shuangfeng Township.

 History

 On November 5, 2014, Jianjialong Township was upgraded to a town.

-Administrative division
+Administrative divisions

 As of 2017, the town is divided into fifty villages.

 Economy

 The main cash crop is Chinese herbal medicine.
 The main crops are rice, citrus and watermelon.

 Education

 There are two middle schools, ten primary schools and three kindergartens in the town.

 Tourism

 Chengzhi House (承志堂) is a famous scenic spot in Shaoyang.
 It was built in 1812 during the Jiaqing period of the Qing dynasty (1644–1911).